feast-dev/feast/docs/reference/beta-on-demand-feature-view.md

 1. Call `get_historical_features` to generate a training dataframe
 2. Iterate in notebook on feature engineering in Pandas/Python
-3. Copy transformation logic into on demand feature views and commit to a dev branch of the feature repository
+3. Copy transformation logic into ODFVs and commit to a development branch of the feature repository
 4. Verify with `get_historical_features` (on a small dataset) that the transformation gives expected output over historical data
+5. Decide whether to apply the transformation on writes or on reads by setting the `write_to_online_store` parameter accordingly.
-5. Verify with `get_online_features` on dev branch that the transformation correctly outputs online features
+6. Verify with `get_online_features` on dev branch that the transformation correctly outputs online features
-6. Submit a pull request to the staging / prod branches which impact production traffic
+7. Submit a pull request to the staging / prod branches which impact production traffic

 ## CLI